 - Establish and meet detailed metrics on growth of number of participating teachers and students in the region, implementation of courses, diversity, and quality of workshops.

-- Where we have existing relationships, introduce the Regional Partner to local school districts interested in bringing computer science workshops to their teachers.
+- Where Code.org has existing relationships, introduce the Regional Partner to local school districts interested in bringing computer science workshops to their teachers.

-- Coach and provide tools for the Regional Partner on teacher recruitment, facilitator capacity, funding, regional CS expansion, and community building and reputation.
+- Coach and provide tools for the Regional Partner on teacher recruitment, facilitator capacity, funding, regional CS expansion, workshop quality, diversity, and community building.

-- Authorize use of the “Code.org Regional Partner” logo on promotional materials the Regional Partner develops.
+- Authorize use of the “Code.org Regional Partner” logo on promotional materials developed by the Regional Partner.

-- Support an online community for all programs.
+- Support an online community for all professional learning programs.

 - Support the Regional Partner community.

-- Evaluate your success based on shared metrics (noted above) -- growth of number of teachers and students in the region, implementation of courses, diversity, and quality of workshops.
+- Evaluate Regional Partner success based on shared metrics such as growth of teachers and students in the region, implementation of courses, diversity, workshop surveys, teacher participant data, and quality of workshop.

-- We will collaborate to establish your organization as a certified regional provider of computer science Professional Learning, so teachers from local districts can receive formal credit.
+- We will collaborate to establish your organization as a certified Regional Provider of computer science Professional Learning, so teachers from local districts can receive formal credit for participating in workshops.

-We will cooperate to identify, recruit, build and maintain local facilitator capacity.
-Facilitators need to meet Code.org’s established selection criteria.
+- We will cooperate to identify, recruit, build and maintain local facilitator capacity.
+Facilitators need to meet Code.org’s established selection criteria and maintain "good standing".

-We view this to be a long-term partnership.
-We see your organization as joining a network of organizations supporting a nationwide movement to build local computer science hubs.
+We see your organization joining a network of organizations supporting a nationwide movement to build local computer science hubs.
 We hope to find many ways beyond the scope of this document to cooperate in spreading computer science in K-12 schools.
-That could mean hosting workshops for elementary school teachers, cooperating on state-level policy efforts, and more.
-For now, we want to focus on a limited set of work to begin our relationship.

 This is not a binding document.
-This is a new program, so Code.org may change some of these terms in subsequent years.
+Code.org may change some of these terms in subsequent years.